caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 [e-prints] is a tool to build institutional repository (research articles, student works, learning resources, etc.).
 It is one of the oldest free digital libraries that support the OAI-PMH protocol.
-Because Omeka S can be [OAI-PMH repository], an upgrade to it can be useful.
+Because Omeka S can be [OAI-PMH repository], it is possible to upgrade to it.
+The process uses the sql database in order to fetch all metadata.

 Simply select the sql reader and the eprints processor, then follow the forms.